agnelx/Exec2_BDD_Framework/README.md

+First I would like to apologize for misunderstanding .

 **Project Title** : BDD Test Automation Suite </br>
 **Project Description** </br>
    -  This is a test project that is designed with all basic required automation scripts to run a full BDD suite .